csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

         - select samples which are "representative" of a class by predicting with another LLM
         - have a pool of 302 manual hypotheses they usefor seeding

+    - Goal-Driven Explainable Clustering via Language Descriptions ([wang..., zhong, 2023](https://arxiv.org/abs/2305.13749))
   - GSCLIP : A Framework for Explaining Distribution Shifts in Natural Language ([zhu...james zou, 2022](https://arxiv.org/abs/2206.15007)) - automatically explain dataset-level distribution shifts (in image datasets) with natural language
+  - MaNtLE: Model-agnostic Natural Language Explainer ([menon, zaman, & srivastava, 2023](https://arxiv.org/pdf/2305.12995.pdf)) - train model to generate explanations on simple tables (they do this for classifier outputs but could easily do it directly for data labels)

-- module explanation
+- module explanation in natural language
+  - Explaining black box text modules in natural language with language models ([singh, hsu, ..., gao, 2023](https://arxiv.org/abs/2305.09863))
   - Language models can explain neurons in language models ([bills, cammarata, ...saunders, 2023, openai](https://openaipublic.blob.core.windows.net/neuron-explainer/paper/index.html))
     - goal: explain a neuron
       - step 1: summarize (token, activation) pairs into an explanation